darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/3-Approval Workflow/README.md

 _**Lab 5 Complete!
 [Next: Lab 6 - Bringing it All Together](../6%20-%20Bringing%20it%20All%20Together/6%20-%20Bringing%20it%20All%20Together.md)**_

-# Lab 4 - Approval Verification Website
+# Approval Verification Website

-## 1. Create Cognito Identity Pool
+## Create Cognito Identity Pool

 _Cognito will be used to assign temporary credentials for securely accessing AWS resources used in this workshop.
 (For more information: https://aws.amazon.com/cognito/)_